 1) Survey indicating type of tool you will develop: This is a very short description of the type of tool you intend to build.
-Due by web survey before class 11 (week of April 6).
 I will write you if I have any questions or concerns about what you are planning.

 2) Tool itself: You should submit a copy, or a picture, or whatever representation is appropriate, of the tool itself.
 It should be fully realized/operational.
-I.e., if you had a negotiation on the afternoon of May 2, you should be able to use the tool.
+I.e., if you had a negotiation on the afternoon of the due date, you should be able to use the tool.